How to hire a content writer: The ultimate guide

 Here at TestGorilla, we offer a Communication test to help assess a candidate’s written and verbal communication capabilities, non-verbal cues, active listening abilities, and collaboration skills.

-Writers should be able to quickly adapt to trends, incorporate new techniques, and smoothly integrate keywords without them being jarring or out of place.
+Content writers should do more than just write articles.
+They should be able to quickly adapt to trends, incorporate new techniques, and smoothly integrate keywords without them being jarring or out of place.

-Even knowing the basics of SEO can help a writer’s work immensely, whether they’re a copywriter or blog writer.
+Even knowing the basics of SEO can help a writer’s work immensely, whether they’re a copywriter or a blog writer.

 Time-management skills enable a writer to properly research, outline, write, and edit while still meeting their deadlines.

-Organization and scheduling skills help writers allocate the right amount of time to each task to ensure not only prompt delivery but also high quality.
+Organization and scheduling skills help writers allocate the right amount of time to each task to ensure prompt delivery of timely content and high-quality work.
+These skills also enable a writer to know what they can handle and manage their workload without delegating content writing tasks to other team members.

 Implementing TestGorilla’s Time Management test into your hiring process will help you assess how well candidates can prioritize, plan, and execute tasks.
 This way, you’ll know what they can handle before the first deadline.